 Section 419.909 adopts the most recent local fire code or the most recent fire code adopted by the fire marshal for any fire safety inspection required by a state or local law, rule, regulation, or ordinance.

 The State Fire Marshal then adopts NFPA 1-2015 Fire Code and NFPA Life Safety Code 101-2015 in Rule 34.303 of Title 28 of the Texas Administrative Code, Chapter 34.
 This rule contains certain exceptions to its application.

-Texas Local Government Code Chapter 233 (County Regulation of Housing and Other Structures), section 233.062 (Application and Content of Fire Code) permits counties with populations of 250,000 or more or that are adjacent to counties with populations of 250,000 to adopt a fire code.
-This code must be consistent with the requirements of the International Fire Code as it existed on May 1, 2005, or the Uniform Fire Code as it existed on May 1, 2005.
+Section 233.062 permits counties with populations of 250,000 or more or that are adjacent to counties with populations of 250,000 to adopt a fire code.
+This code must be consistent with the requirements of the International Code Council's International Fire Code as it existed on May 1, 2005, or the Uniform Fire Code as it existed on May 1, 2005.

 Under this law, a county may choose between the Uniform Fire Code and the International Fire Code.
 For the correct version of the code for your county, please contact your local government officials.